Basic Data Management in the de.NBI Cloud

 4.4 Additional Object Storage Operations

-For more advanced work with the SRA mirror and metagenomic datasets analysis, please refer to Section 3.4 where we covered working with the de.NBI Cloud SRA mirror in detail.
+For more advanced work with the SRA mirror and metagenomic datasets analysis, please refer to the de.NBI Cloud SRA mirror documentation.

 Here are some additional useful object storage operations: